shroomsprite/PokeIndex/README.md

 # PokeIndex

 ## Developer Envrionment
-All developers please use the virtual envrionment so that we all have the same developer environments.
+All developers please use the virtual envrionment so that we all have the same development environment.
 The library lists with version will be listed in a single requirement file so that they could be installed directly.

 1. Code review is required before any merge/checkin.